 I’m not saying the City Museum wasn’t awesome.
 Because it was incredibly so.
 And, luckily, whoever was in charge of building it was kind and built escape plans into every turn.
 So if you don’t want to climb up to the top of the building in a slinky you can take the stairs.

 The entire place is constructed of mainly repurposed architectural and industrial artifacts from St. Louis.
 Opened to visitors in 1997 it was conceived by artist Bob Cassilly and created in a 600,000 square-foot former International Shoe Company.
+(It even used to house a big shoe made of shoes before that attraction was moved to Clayton.)

 The outside area is one of the main climbing destinations of the museum: Twisting turning metal cages, two Saber 40 aircraft fuselages high above everything, a castle turret, and even an adult-sized ball pit filled with large rubber dodge balls (which, sadly, I did not get to try out as it was rainy that night so they closed the outdoor area early).